Introduction To Relay and Different Types of Relays | Its Terminals, Working and Applications

 An electrothermal relay is made up of bimetallic (made up of two metals having different thermal expansion coefficients) strip.

 When the current flow through the conductor, it produces heat.
 Due to which the temperature of the bimetallic strip rises and expands.
 The metal having high thermal expansion coefficient expands more than the other metal.
-Due which the strip bends & closes the contacts to usually activate the trip circuitry.
+Due which the strip bends and closes the contacts to usually activate the trip circuitry.

 Thermal relays are usually used for electric motor protection.

-Polarized & Non-polarized Relay
+Polarized and Non-polarized Relay

 The polarized relay uses a permanent magnet with an electromagnet.
 The permanent magnet provides a fixed position for the armature.
 The electromagnetic coil changes the position of the armature about a fixed pivot.
 The armature position depends on the polarity of the control input.

-The non-polarized relay does not use permanent magnets & their coil can be energized in both ways without affecting its operation.
+The non-polarized relay does not use permanent magnets and their coil can be energized in both ways without affecting its operation.
 Some relay having back EMF diodes does have polarity since the diode will bypass the coil if the connection is reversed.

 Application Of Relay